alejandropl94/biotec/README.md

 ### Simple setup

-If you have low technical skills and you're looking to install Dolibarr ERP/CRM in few clicks, you can use one of the packaged versions:
+If you have low technical skills and you're looking to install Pineapple ERP/CRM in few clicks, you can use one of the packaged versions:

 - DoliWamp for Windows
 - DoliDeb for Debian or Ubuntu